mob949k/Penguin-Star/README.md

 **4. Intellectual Property and Credits**

 4.1.
-The scripts provided are the property of their respective creators.
-Users must give proper credit to the original authors.
+The scripts provided on this website are created by MR Mob and owned by MR Mob and Penguin Star.
+Users must give proper credit to MR Mob and Penguin Star when using these scripts.

-**5. Changes to Terms** 5.1.
+**5. Changes to Terms**

 5.1.
 We reserve the right to modify these terms at any time.
 Modifications will be effective immediately upon posting on the Space Penguin website.

-**6. Limitation of Liability** 6.1.
+**6. Limitation of Liability**

 6.1.
-We shall not be liable for any direct, indirect, incidental or consequential damages.
+We shall not be liable for any direct, indirect, incidental, or consequential damages.

 **7. Privacy Policy**

-Our privacy policy details how we collect, use and protect personal information.
+Our privacy policy details how we collect, use, and protect personal information.
 By using our site, you agree to the terms of our privacy policy.

 **8. Legal Information and Legal Consultation**